Upgrade to v2

 Managing secrets

 The management of Key Vault secrets differs significantly in V2 compared to V1.
-The V1 set_secret and get_secret SDK methods are not available in V2.
+The V1 set_secret and get_secret SDK methods aren't available in V2.
 Instead, direct access using Key Vault client libraries should be used.
 When accessing secrets from a training script, you can use either the managed identity of the compute or your identity.

 For details about Key Vault, see Use authentication credential secrets in Azure Machine Learning training jobs.